Pause, Step, Continue

 You can inspect variables in scope at the local stack frame by putting the cursor on them (or selecting more complex expressions) in the editor, to see their value drawn on the right-hand side of the code.
-You can also see all local variables in the, where you can also set up custom expressions to watch.
+You can also see all local variables in the Debug Inspector, where you can also set up custom expressions to watch.

-And of course you can interact with the textualto perform more complex actions, as well.
+And of course you can interact with the textual Debug Console to perform more complex actions, as well.

 Once you are done inspecting the state of your app, you might want to resume it.
 You can do so by pressing the Continue (black-and-white Play button) in the debug toolbar, by pressing ^⌘Y/F5, or by choosing "Debug|Continue" from the menu.